Barrick Gold Q1 profit surges, sees higher output ahead

-Barrick Gold Corp (ABX.TO), reported a 78% rise in first-quarter profit on Wednesday helped by rising gold and copper prices, and said it was on track to meet annual guidance.
+(Reuters) -Barrick Gold Corp reported a 78% rise in first-quarter profit on Wednesday helped by rising gold and copper prices, and said it was on track to meet annual guidance.

 Copper prices have gained on the back of massive economic stimulus while gold has moved higher as a hedge against inflation.